-North Carolina has better data policies than many states, which can help it ameliorate inequities in teacher assignments.
-The state's subject matter preparation policies for future elementary teachers need some improvement, and its policies for future secondary teachers need even more work.
-The state also has an inadequate definition of a subject matter major.
-North Carolina is phasing out its use of the HOUSSE route.
+Missouri needs to improve its data policies, which can help it ameliorate inequities in teacher assignments.
+The state's subject matter preparation policies for future elementary teachers need improvement, although its policies for future secondary teachers are mostly good.
+The state is continuing its use of the HOUSSE route.
+Missouri does meet the industry standard for a subject matter major.